 No Products in the Cart

-With the start of the school year right around the corner, it may be time to implement some changes in your household so the adjustment won’t be so hard once classes are in session.
-Children aged seven to 12 need 10 to 11 hours of sleep, while older kids need eight to nine hours.
+With the start of the school year right around the corner, it’s an ideal time to make changes in your household so the adjustment won’t be so hard once classes are in session.
+Taking a few minor steps can support your children’s health (and your sanity!).
+Here are some helpful tips that we recommend:

 If your children don’t already have a set bedtime routine (or didn’t have one this summer), now is the time to set one, especially if they are younger.
 Focus on calming activities like reading their favorite book or taking a relaxing bubble bath to help them to wind down for bedtime.
-Repeating the same process every night, will eventually begin to signal to their brain and body that it’s time to sleep, helping them to fall asleep on time.
+Repeating the same process every night will eventually begin to signal to their brain and body that it’s time to sleep, helping them to fall asleep on time.